emmanueldev247/alx-higher_level_programming/README.md

 ## Acknowledgements :pray:

-The entirety of the work within this project was accomplished within the framework of the ALX Africa SE curriculum.
+The ntirety of the work within this project was accomplished within the framework of the ALX Africa SE curriculum.
 ALX Africa is an online, full-stack software engineering program designed to equip students with the skills required for pursuing careers in the tech industry, with an emphasis on project-based peer learning.
 For more information, visit [this link](https://www.alxafrica.com/).

 <p align="center">